vipul2802/o365hq.com/content/services/Free 30-minute initial consulting discovery session.md

 unleash your best ideas, get things done, and stay connected on the go.
 We are ready to help you understand the functionality of each service, define goals, and plan migration and deployment.
-This session focuses on Office 365 and Microsoft Azure.
+This session focuses on Microsoft 365 and Microsoft Azure.

-Our **objective** is to answer your Office 365 and Microsoft Azure questions and connect you with our engineers and our team of managers.
+Our **objective** is to answer your Microsoft 365 and Microsoft Azure questions and connect you with our engineers and our team of managers.

 The session is held remotely at a time convenient for all.
 Duration is